ProudBloom/ProudBloom/README.md

 I am a student at the Łódź University of Technology, studying Information Technology at International Faculty Of Engineering.

 - 🔭 I’m currently working on my portfolio
-- 💻 I’m currently learning React and Node.js
+- :bulb: I’m currently learning React and Node.js
+- 💻 I’m working for Dotandspot.pl as a Front-end Developer
 - 📫 You can contact me via e-mail: *jakub.sztompka@int.pl*
 - 😄 Three words describing me: open, eager to learn, friendly
 - ⚡ Fun fact: At my free time I love to play basketball, guitar and some cool video games!